 - Certain vaults have seasonal boost multipliers

 Strategy: The highest points-per-dollar approach is using Kamino Multiply to create a leveraged lending position.
 For example, depositing SOL, borrowing USDC against it, and looping.
 This earns lending points + borrowing points simultaneously.
-However, this introduces liquidation risk if SOL price drops, so manage your health factor carefully.
+However, this introduces liquidation risk if SOL price drops, so manage your health factor carefully — our Solana DeFi liquidation risk management guide covers exactly how to keep these leveraged loops out of the danger zone.

 Drift Protocol awards points across multiple products.